 If you have a way with words, a detail-oriented mindset, and access to the internet, you can start turning your skills into a paycheck.
 Fiverr and Upwork are great starting points for connecting with potential clients and building up a portfolio.
 Unlike some creative business ideas, copywriting involves zero monetary investment up front- it’s all about time, perseverance, and excellent comma usage.

 Your best chance, in many cases, is to start local.
-Connect with businesses in your area to build up your portfolio and gradually explore a niche.
+Connect with small businesses in your area to build up your portfolio and gradually explore a niche.
 It will take time to break in, but the payoff is definitely worth it.

 Creative Entrepreneurship for the Web: